xacatian/Zombie-Controller/README.md

 # Zombie-Controller
-Simple Zombie Controller Script using Navmesh, no Raycast.
+For those who will use physical bullets, it is a simple Zombie Controller script without Raycast.